-For any food and beverage distributor that's operating in today's fast-paced, ecommerce-oriented selling environment, inventory management is one area where "scale" truly counts.
+For any retailer that's operating in today's fastpaced, ecommerce-oriented selling environment, inventory management is one area where "scale" truly counts.
 For example, a growing company may make any (or all) of these moves in an attempt to grow revenues and market share:

-- Expanding into new geographies (e.g., through acquisitions). - Overhauling its ecommerce approach to sell more online. - Taking on new product lines and supplier partners. - Creating stronger alignments with suppliers and/or customers.

-- Developing a "leaner" inventory approach (i.e., one that reduces inventory levels while minimizing stock-outs). - Finding new ways to drive costs out of the distribution process.
+- Expanding into new geographies (e.g. through acquisitions). - Overhauling its ecommerce approach to sell more online. - Taking on new product lines and supplier partners. - Creating stronger alignments with suppliers and/ or customers. - Developing a "leaner" inventory approach (i.e. one that reduces inventory levels while minimizing stock-outs). - Finding new ways to drive costs out of the distribution process.

 Achieving these and other growth goals can be easier and less costly with technology, but only if that technology is flexible, scalable, adaptable and cloud-based.
-By helping food and beverage distributors minimize manual work and streamline their operations, for example, a scalable inventory management solution can reduce costs, improve efficiencies and simplify even the most dynamic distribution environments.
+By helping retailers minimize manual work and streamline their operations, for example, a scalable inventory management solution can reduce costs, improve efficiencies and simplify even the most dynamic distribution environments.

-In this white paper, we explore how scalable technology helps food and beverage distributors solve their biggest pain points, show how to pick a solution that will scale up as distributors grow and hear how one company successfully transformed its inventory management approach with a scalable, cloud-based solution.
+In this white paper, we explore how scalable technology helps retailers solve their biggest pain points, show how to pick a solution that will scale up as retailers grow and hear how one company successfully transformed its inventory management approach with a scalable, cloud-based solution.

-Easing Food and Beverage Distributor Pain Points with a Scalable Inventory Management System
+Easing Retailer Pain Points with a Scalable Inventory Management System

 Achieving optimal inventory levels is a delicate balance.
-Buy too little and you wind up with stock-outs and unhappy customers; procure too much and your carrying costs and obsolete inventory levels go up.
-Intent on running leaner operations that aren't saddled down with excess inventory or plagued by wasteful processes, more food and beverage distributors are examining their inventory turnover and coming up with good management strategies that satisfy customer demands while also reducing (or eliminating completely):
+Buy too little and you wind up with stockouts and unhappy customers, procure too much and your carrying costs and obsolete inventory levels go up.
+Intent on running leaner operations that aren't saddled down with excess inventory or plagued by wasteful processes, more retailers are examining their inventory turnover and coming up with good management strategies that satisfy customer demands while also reducing (or eliminating completely):

 - High inventory costs

-- · Uncertainty due to fluctuations in demand
+- Uncertainty due to fluctuations in demand

 - Risk of loss

 - Stock-outs

 - Inventory turnover rates

 - Unnecessary order duplications

 - High levels of working capital tied up in inventory

 - Excessive storage costs

 - Imbalanced shipment lead times

 - Lost customers

 - Loss of materials due to carelessness or pilferage